atnguyen246/pc-troubleshooting-toolkit-project/README.md

 - File names

 ## Additional Notes
 This is a class project, so I don't expect it to get developed much more than this.
 Maybe once I gain more experience, I'll improve it and utilize it to increase my productivity as an IT support technician.
-If for whatever reason someone finds this repository useful to them, just make sure to give me proper credit and not to abuse it in some way.
+If for whatever reason someone finds this project useful to them, just make sure to give me proper credit and not to abuse it in some way.